The Process of Creating a Bronze Sculpture

 When the clay work was finally finished, photos were taken

-how it has turned out.
-The next step is to start to prepare the mold.
+The next step is to prepare the mold.

-We do some of the mold making right in the sculpture studio.
+Sometimes the mold is made right in the sculpture studio.

-First a thin metal dam is built along the parting line. then the first
+First a thin metal dam is placed along the parting line.
+(Where the edges of

-This shows a bit of the final thick mold, which in this case is a bright yellow,
+The left photo shows a bit of the final thick, mold, which in this case is a bright yellow,

 with a plaster "mother mold" on top of it, for strengthening the rubber mold.

-The next photo shows the rubber mold for the back half of the sculpture,
+The right hand photo shows the rubber mold for the back half of the sculpture,

 lying on the table, supported by the mother mold.